verus-lang/verusfmt/CONTRIBUTING.md

     ./util/bump_version.sh --patch
     # or --minor, --major, or an explicit version such as 0.8.0
     ```
- This:
-  - Adds # vX.Y.Z below # Unreleased.
-  - Updates the version in Cargo.toml.
-  - Runs `cargo check`, updating `Cargo.lock`.
-  - Commits the changes automatically for --patch/--minor/--major.
-An explicit version leaves them uncommitted.
+   This updates versions and tweaks the changelog and creates a commit.

 3. Open and merge a release PR.
-The title should be `chore: release v0.7.2.` (with your new version number).
+The title should be `chore: release vX.Y.Z.` (with your new version number).
-   CI runs formatting, clippy, build, and the full test suite; the release workflow also validates the cargo-dist plan on PRs.

 4. Tag the merged release commit and push the tag:
     ```